-You must complete the practice test at the end of the booklet and bring it to your first maths lesson in September.
+You must complete the practice test on page 22 of the booklet and bring it to your first maths lesson in September.

 Mrs Steele Head of Mathematics

 Sources for further help are indicated throughout the booklet.
 You may also find the following book useful